gasparka/thesis/docs/2_pyha.rst

 Introduction
 ------------

-While the conventional HDL languages promote concurrent and entity oriented model, this is more confusing.
+Conventional HDL languages promote concurrent and entity oriented models which can be confusing.
-In this thesis, Pyha has been designed as an sequential object-oriented language, that works directly on Python code.
-Using an sequential design flow is much easier to understand and is equally well synthesizable as shown by this thesis.
+In this thesis, Pyha has been designed as a sequential object-oriented language, that works directly on Python code.
+Using a sequential design flow is much easier to understand and is equally well synthesizable as shown in this thesis.
 Object-oriented design helps to better abstract the RTL details and ease design reuse.

 For illustration purposes, :numref:`pyha_basic` shows an example Pyha design.
 The ``main`` function has been chosen as a top level entry point, other functions can be used as pleased.